Getting Started for Video Conferences

 Learn more about all codecs supported by the endpoint in the Supported protocols and codecs section.

-Go to Configuration → Video → Codecs and ensure only the video codecs supported by all devices participating in the conference are enabled.
+Go to Settings → Video → Codecs and ensure that only the video codecs supported by all devices participating in the conference are enabled.

-Do the same with the audio codecs in the Configuration → Audio section.
+Do the same with the audio codecs in the Settings → Audio section.

 # Stream Settings